View the metadata of a source

 Review mapping rules

-On the View Metadata subpage, click the desired indexed metadata.
+On the View and map metadata subpage, click the desired indexed metadata.
 A View mapping button appears in the Action bar.
-Click View mapping to open the Edit the Mappings of a Source panel.
+Click View mapping to open the Edit mappings panel.

 Summary representativeness and freshness

-The View Metadata subpage displays a summary of the metadata found in a sample of indexed items.
+The View and map metadata subpage displays a summary of the metadata found in a sample of indexed items.
 As a result, it only shows a fraction of the metadata available across your content system.

 When you launch a source build or rebuild, Coveo progressively indexes your content system.
 At the beginning of the operation, the indexed content represents only a fraction of your system.

-When you visit the View Metadata subpage, Coveo creates a summary of the metadata found in a sample of the content indexed at that time.
+When you visit the View and map metadata subpage, Coveo creates a summary of the metadata found in a sample of the content indexed at that time.
 Therefore, your summary, especially at the beginning of the indexing process, may not be representative of the metadata in your system.

 Large sources may take several days to complete a build or rebuild operation.
 However, you can start reviewing your summary and planning mapping rules additions early in the process and click Refresh to get an updated summary as the indexing progresses.